awsdocs/amazon-connect-admin-guide/doc_source/connect-attrib-list.md

 **Note**
 When you use an agent contact attribute in a **Transfer to agent** flow, the agent attributes reflect the target agent, not the one who initiated the transfer\.

-Agent attributes are available only in the following types of contact flows:
+Agent attributes are available only in the following types of flows:
 + Agent whisper
 + Customer whisper
 + Agent hold